gregld29200/cyberprompt-builder/README.md

 1. Sign in to Google Cloud & enable **Generative Language API**.
 2. Create an API key in **APIs & Services → Credentials**.
 3. Copy the key (looks like `AI...`).
-4. Paste it into CyberPrompt Builder.
+4. Paste it into Brainspire.

 Helpful link: <https://ai.google.dev>